 According to its Waste Management Procedure, GPW delivers solid waste for treatment by recycling or disposal.
 Since February 2014, the Company segregates waste.
-More than a third of waste produced by GPW in 2016 was segregated and recycled.
+More than a third of waste produced by GPW in 2017 was segregated and recycled.
 Decommissioned computer hardware is sold to the Company’s employees at auctions.
-One auction was held in 2016 and 66 pieces of hardware were sold.
+Two auctions were held in 2017 and 142 pieces of hardware and 206 pieces of other equipment were sold.

-In 2016, the Exchange continued communications targeting employees and visitors to promote environmental behaviour with regard to water consumption.
-The Company’s water consumption decreased by ca. 1.5 percent year on year in 2016.
+In 2017, the Exchange continued communications targeting employees and visitors to promote environmental behaviour with regard to water consumption.
+The fees paid by the Company for water consumption increased by ca. 2.5 percent year on year in 2017.

 GPW’s car fleet only includes vehicles which conform to applicable emission standards (EURO-4 or EURO-5).
 According to legal requirements, GPW pays environmental fees (for business cars).
-Fuel consumption in the Company was reduced by ca. 35 percent year on year in 2016 (as measured by the cost of fuel consumption by company cars in the corporate fleet).
+Fuel consumption in the Company was increased by ca. 10% year on year in 2016 (as measured by the volume of fuel consumption by company cars in the corporate fleet).

 GPW Group companies offer products and services which indirectly support environmental efforts and impact the attitudes of participants of the markets operated by the Group companies.
 The RESPECT Index is such a product on the financial market.

-In its core business, the Polish Power Exchange maintains a Register of Certificates of Origin and operates trade in property rights which are an integral element of the system of support for producers of electricity from renewable energy sources and in cogeneration.
+In its core business, Towarowa Giełda Energii maintains a Register of Certificates of Origin and operates trade in property rights which are an integral element of the system of support for producers of electricity from renewable energy sources and cogeneration.